OptimalFoundation/nadir/README.md

 # Nadir

+If you are a machine learning enthusiast, a data scientist or an AI practitioner, you know how important it is to use the best optimization algorithms to train your models.
+PyTorch is a popular machine learning framework that provides a flexible and efficient way of building and training deep neural networks.
 **Nadir** (pronounced _nay-d-ah_) is derived from the arabic word _nazir_, means the lowest point of a space and is the opposite of the word zenith.
 In optimisation terms, it is equivalent to the point of minima.
 And making the machine learning model reach that point of Nadir under optimisation is the purpose of this library.

 This library is built on top of PyTorch to provide high-performing general-purpose optimisation algorithms.